-As part of a comprehensive sustainability plan voted on and approved in 2010, Lynn's Sustainability Committee is focused on improvement in 5 major areas.
+As part of a comprehensive sustainability plan voted on and approved in 2010, Lynn's Sustainability Committee is focused on improvement in five major areas.

 Part of our sustainability challenge is to spread the message of conservation to the community and create a culture that encourages continuing education.
 Here are some ways we’re working to achieve this: